 - If you have many viewers on streaming platforms, use advertising.

 - Partner companies and brands.
-To illustrate, many large enterprises are seeking influencers in various industries, including gaming, and are ready to pay for promoting their products generously.
+To illustrate, many large enterprises are seeking influencers in various industries, including gaming, and are ready to pay generously for promoting their products.

 - Provide coaching services.
-If you or your teammates master one or multiple games, you can make money by teaching others to play.
+You can make money by teaching others to play if you or your teammates master one or multiple games.

-How PayCore.io can help gaming businesses handle payments
+How Corefy can help gaming businesses handle payments

-Whichever ways of making money on gaming you chose, we have the right solution for any case.
+Whichever ways of making money on gaming you choose, we have the right solution for any case.
 We provide a technical infrastructure that equips you with limitless payment capabilities, including, but not limited to:

 - Dozens of established connections with payment providers.

 - The ability to connect payment methods in a few clicks.

 - Numerous tools that make working with multiple PSPs a piece of cake.